ajalt/clikt/docs/pages/utilities.md

 }
 ```

-If you simply want to abort the program in the user gives a negatvie
+If you simply want to abort the program in the user gives a negative
 response, you can pass `abort=true`:

 ```kotlin